The Epic of Manas

 A Multilingual Guide to Related Links

 - Comprehensive 591-page study of China’s oral epics by scholars Lang Ying (朗樱) and J. Rincindorji (仁钦道尔吉).
-Dedicates 40 pages to Manas, including synopsis, Kyrgyz oral storytelling tradition, manasqi.
+Dedicates 40 pages to Manas, including synopsis, Kyrgyz oral storytelling tradition, and manasqi.

 - Selections translated, introduced and annotated by then Ph.D. candidate Elmira Köçümkulkızı, U of Washington (Seattle).
 Based upon Saiakbai Karalaev’s rendition of the epic.